youker-Shawn/tdd/README.md

 - FTs should have a human-readable story that we can follow.
 We make it explicit using comments that accompany the test code.
 When creating a new FT, we can write the comments first, to capture the key points of the User Story. (在注释中描述功能)
 - We’ll see that Django uses them a lot in the files it generates for us to use as a way of suggesting helpful bits of its API.
 And, of course, we use comments to explain the User Story in our functional tests. (注释的用途。不要去重复代码)

+# Unit Test
+- The basic distinction is that functional tests test the application from the outside, from the point of view of the user.
+Unit tests test the application from the inside, from the point of view of the programmer.
+- Unit tests should help us to write code that’s clean and bug free.
+- Tests can help us write the correct code, one tiny step at a time.

+# Work flow
+workflow will look a bit like this:

+We start by writing a functional test, describing the new functionality from the user’s point of view.

+Once we have a functional test that fails, we start to think about how to write code that can get it to pass (or at least to get past its current failure).
+We now use one or more unit tests to define how we want our code to behave—​the idea is that each line of production code we write should be tested by (at least) one of our unit tests.

+Once we have a failing unit test, we write the smallest amount of application code we can, just enough to get the unit test to pass.
+We may iterate between steps 2 and 3 a few times, until we think the functional test will get a little further.

+Now we can rerun our functional tests and see if they pass, or get a little further.
+That may prompt us to write some new unit tests, and some new code, and so on.